bryanwweber/orbital-mechanics-notes/_sources/interplanetary-maneuvers/planetary-arrival-flyby.md

 \end{aligned}
 :::

-Using these two velocity components and the known radial distance of the planet from the sun, we can compute the orbital elements of the new heliocentric orbit.
+Using these two velocity components and the known radial distance of the planet from the Sun, we can compute the orbital elements of the new heliocentric orbit.
 The orbital angular momentum is found by:

 :::{math}
 :label: eq:interplanetary-flyby-departure-ang-mom